LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ]}
 ```

-The query result shows that the sensors are connected correctly and that their capabilites have also been recognised correctly.
+The query result shows that the sensors are connected correctly and that the capabilities have also been recognised correctly.
 To be able to configure a measurement on the *control* (+pc), only the (+ip) address or hostname of the (+pc) running an *MRPProxy* instance is required as shown in listing \ref{lst:mrpcli_config_using_rpc}.